 It seemed that Old Man Winter wouldn’t let go this year – but now we can finally enjoy warmer temperatures and more time outdoors.
 As you make your way around the South Shore, you’ll see growth bursting from the ground and birds flying overhead.
 Make the most of your spring by visiting these outdoor areas to see spring wildflowers, migrating birds and other wildlife:

 Journey on a number of trails through the marshes and prairies and look for spring flowers like the White, Yellow or Pink Lady Slipper varieties, Showy Orchid and Wild Lupine among others.
-The Wild Lupine blankets the oak savannas throughout the park a great place to see these spring flowers are to hike the Tolleston Dunes Trail or the Miller Woods Trail at West Beach.
+The Wild Lupine blankets the oak savannas throughout the park a great place to see these spring flowers are to hike the Tolleston Dunes Trail or the Paul H. Douglas Trail at West Beach.
 New flowers pop up each week throughout the park, so no matter which you choose, you’ll be sure to surround yourself with natural beauty.
-Photo from the Indiana Dunes National Lakeshore.
+Photo from the Indiana Dunes National Park.

 Watch the prairie come to life at the Nature Conservancy’s Kankakee Sands in Morocco.
 Migrating birds are making their way north; some will make their home in the area and some will stop on their way as they head further north.
 Hike through the prairies, oak savannas and sedge meadows; there are a number of hiking trails available to explore the diverse habitats.
 Keep your eyes peeled to see a variety of warblers and sparrows during your visit.

 The bison herd will welcome calves during the spring as well!
 The bison can be viewed from a special viewing area at the Kankakee Sands.
 There are more than 7,000 acres of restored lands – providing a home for rare species of animals as well as flowers and grasses.

 Friendship Botanic Gardens